 - October 1 for Spring readmission

-- April 2 for Summer readmission (only available to students who can complete their degree by August)
+- April 2 for Summer readmission (only available to students who can complete their degree in that Summer term)

 The auditing of courses is considered most appropriate when used to expand the educational experience of enrolled students, faculty, members of the College and members of the community.

 The priority of auditors shall be as follows: SUNY Oneonta students; SUNY Oneonta employees; others.
 A $50.00 course audit fee will be charged for each course audited.
 Those exempted from the course audit fee are SUNY Oneonta employees, currently enrolled SUNY Oneonta students, and persons age 55 and over.
 Course audit fees are not refundable.
 More information regarding auditing and the audit form can be found at: suny.oneonta.edu/admissions/continuing-education/auditing-course.